blockbridge/blockbridge-kb/guide/vmware/index.md

 bottleneck.
 When running an ESXi host up in the range of hundreds of thousands of IOPS, you'll see a big rise in the system CPU time as well as a lot of NIC interrupts.
 You can manage the bulk of this by simply having enough CPU resources available for the storage subsystem.
-Secondarily, however, you may find that you can unlock some additional initiator-side concurrency benefits by doubling up on the VMFS datastores you build from the same Blockbridge dataplane complex.
+However, you may find that you can unlock some additional initiator-side concurrency benefits by doubling up on the VMFS datastores you build from the same Blockbridge dataplane complex.
 It's not a guaranteed win, but it may be worth an experiment to see if provisioning an additional VMFS datastore or two nets you some performance gains.

 If you're deploying with multi-complex Blockbridge dataplanes, **create at least one VMFS datastore per dataplane complex**.
 Each complex is its own